eece2560-spring18-s2/hw3-solution/hw3.md

 ## P4.
 Performance Analysis (2 pt.)

+In this part, we will use the provided timer to benchmark the performance of each sorting algorithms.
+You do not need to write any code.
+The main function already invokes the timer and report the execution time of the `Sort` function.
+What you need to do is to switch the algorithm used in the main function and record the time.
+You may want to run it for a few times and take the average.

+What are the results you have collected?
+How long time does it takes to sort the meetup groups by rating using each sorting algorithm?
+How do you interprete the results?

 ## P5.
 Extra Credit (2 pt.)

 In the extra credit problem, please search online for the concept of